gustav9797/PowerfulPermsAPI/README.md

     @Override
     public void run() {
-        // This function is run synchronously when the action is finished.
+        // This function is run when the action is finished.
 You can also change the executor so that it executes in the thread you want.
         // There is a boolean to tell you if the action succeeded or not, there is also a string response. boolean result = future.get().succeeded();
         if (!result)